xmtp/xmtp-js/README.md

   creatorClient.conversations.newGroupConversation(memberAddresses)
 ```

-Assuming the other members of the group chat have clients with group chat enabled, they'll see the new group chat in their conversation list.
+Assuming the other members of the group chat have clients with group chat enabled, they'll see the group chat in their conversation list.

 ### Send a message to a group chat